crim-ca/weaver/docs/source/tutorial.rst

         </Exception>
     </ExceptionReport>

-First we need to generate an access token with ``twitcherctl``:
+First we need to generate an access token with ``weaverctl``:

 .. code-block:: sh

-    $ bin/twitcherctl -k gentoken
+    $ bin/weaverctl -k gentoken
     abc123

 There are three ways how you can provide the access token: